 How is a temporary restraining order different than a temporary order?

-the judge assigned to your divorce may end up signing something called a temporary restraining order.
+The judge assigned to your divorce may end up signing something called a temporary restraining order.
 This temporary restraining order is good for up to 14 days and can be extended by an additional 14 days upon request by the petitioning party.
-A temporary restraining order goes into effect until a temporary orders hearing can be held or temporary orders can be agreed to in mediation.
+A temporary restraining order goes into effect until a temporary orders hearing can be held, or temporary orders can be agreed to in mediation.

 What are the issues that will be sorted out in your divorce?

 Finally, your divorce will also establish orders about conservatorships, Visitation, possession, child support, and other issues related to your children.
 For parents who go through a divorce, there can be a delicate balancing act between focusing on issues related to your finances and ensuring that your children will be in a position to thrive in their post-divorce lives.
-As a parent, I'm sure you are concerned with your ability to both cares for and provide for your children after a divorce and to maintain and strengthen your relationship with them.
+As a parent, I'm sure you are concerned with your ability to care for and provide for your children after a divorce and maintain and strengthen your relationship with them.